vghellere/OpenGRCT/README.md

 Note 2: if you are looking for a fully working open source re-implementation of RollerCoaster Tycoon 2 check out [OpenRCT2](https://github.com/OpenRCT2/OpenRCT2/)

+# Play the game

+The game can be played in the browser.
+Releases can be found [here](https://vghellere.github.io/opengrct/)

 # References

 https://opengameart.org/node/8000